 Maintenance operations funding will be supplemented to add a maintenance crew for snow removal and other street repairs during the final seven years of the program.

-The Street Improvement Oversight Committee, made up of unpaid volunteers, is responsible for monitoring the expenditures of the Streets Sales Tax.
+The volunteer members of the Street Improvement Oversight Committee monitor the expenditures of the Streets Sales Tax.
 The committee makes formal reports to the City Council at least twice a year.
+Currently there is one vacancy on the committee.